siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 apt list --upgradable
 ~~~

-The upgrade of a single package (here e.g. *debtags-1.6.6.0*) can be done considering the dependencies with:
+The upgrade of a single package (here e.g. debtags-1.6.6.0) can be done considering the dependencies with:

 ~~~
 root@siduction# apt install debtags-1.6.6.0
-Package lists are read...
+Reading package lists...
 Ready
-Dependency tree is built...
+Building dependency tree...
 Done
-The following packages are REMOVED: apt-index-watcher
+The following packages will be REMOVED: apt-index-watcher
-The following packages are updated: debtags
+The following packages will be updated: debtags
-1 updated, 0 reinstalled, 1 to remove and 0 not updated.
+1 updated, 0 reinstalled, 1 to remove and 0 not upgraded.
-660kB of archives need to be fetched.
+Need to get 660kB of archives.
 After unpacking, 1991kB of disk space will have been freed.
 Do you want to continue [Y/n]?
 Get:1 http://ftp.de.debian.org unstable/main debtags 1.6.6 [660kB]
 Fetched 660kB in 1s (513kB/s)
-(Read database ...
-138695 files and directories are currently installed).
+(Reading database ...
+138695 files and directories currently installed).
-Remove apt-index-watcher ...
+Removing apt-index-watcher ...
-(Read database ...
-138692 files and directories are currently installed).
+(Reading database ...
+138692 files and directories currently installed).
-Prepare to replace debtags 1.6.2 (with .../debtags_1.6.6_i386.deb) ...
+Preparing to replace debtags 1.6.2 (with .../debtags_1.6.6_i386.deb) ...
-Unpack replacement for debtags ...
+Unpacking replacement for debtags ...
-Set up debtags (1.6.6) ...
+Setting up debtags (1.6.6) ...
-Install new version of the configuration file /etc/debtags/sources.list ...
+Installing new version of the configuration file /etc/debtags/sources.list ...
 ~~~

 **Download (only)**

-A little known but great option is the -d option:
+A little known but great option is the `-d` option:

 ~~~
 apt update && apt full-upgrade -d
 ~~~

-**-d** allows to save the packages of a full-upgrade locally without installing them.
+`-d` allows to save the packages of a full-upgrade locally without installing them.
 This can be done in a console while in X. The full-upgrade itself can be done later in init 3.
 This also gives one the opportunity to check for any warnings and then decide whether or not to perform the upgrade:

 ~~~
 root@siduction#apt full-upgrade -d